akarnik23/mcp-hackernews/README.md

    - **Start Command**: `python src/server.py`
 4. **Deploy!** (No additional environment variables needed - uses public Hacker News API)

+> Note: On Render's free tier, services go idle after ~15 minutes of inactivity and may require a manual "Deploy" to wake or to pick up the latest commit.
+Unlike Vercel, pushes do not auto-deploy by default.

 Your server will be available at `https://hackernews-mcp.onrender.com/mcp`

 ## 🎯 Poke Integration